Day-by-Day Expectations After a Tooth Extraction (Timeline)

 - As the site heals, you can add solid foods back in.
 Try to eat on the opposite side of your mouth from the extraction site, and stay away from overly crunchy foods.

-- After the first day, brush and floss normally.
+- After the first day, brush and floss twice per day.
 Avoid the extraction site directly initially.

 - Do not smoke or use a straw.